Fady-Esam/cpp-learning-applications/README.md

 # 📘 C++ Learning & Applications

   A collection of C++ solutions and projects built during my journey of mastering core programming and computer science fundamentals. <br>
-  Each folder highlights a key concept such as OOP, data structures, File Handling, Pointers, Vectors and more with practical, hands-on implementations and examples.
+  Each folder highlights a key concept such as OOP, data structures, File Handling, Pointers, Vectors, Arrays and more through applied, problem-solving implementations and interactive examples.

 ---
 ## 🧠 What I Learned & Applied